Department of Justice is now the Department of Communities and Justice. Find out more >

 Sometimes you should not write 'Without prejudice' on the top of a letter.
 For example, if you decide to go to court you may want to show that you made an offer to settle.

-Before you write a letter of offer, you should get legal advice on how to write the letter.
+Before you write a letter of offer, you should get legal advice.

-For more help negotiating with the other party, see the Negotiation section of the Legal skills topic.
+For more help negotiating with the other party, see Negotiation in the Legal skills topic.